Planning Your Trip to Cuba

 If you want to gain a broad (or special-interest) understanding of Cuba, then you’ll probably need to join an organized guided tour.
 Cuba’s state-run tour agencies offer day-long and multi-day excursions, with trained English-speaking guides to impart knowledge.
 Popular excursions from Havana visit tobacco country, Matanzas, Cienfuegos, and Trinidad.

-Many U.S. companies also offer educational programs of every stripe.
+Many U.S. companies also offer programs of every stripe with a focus on “support for the Cuban people” (some still legally operate under the now obsolete ‘”people-to-people” license).
 These include bicycling, kayaking and even motorcycling trips, to in-depth cultural excursions, plus those that cater to specific interests.
-Titled “people-to-people” trips, they all involve relevant cultural interactions with Cubans and may even include a non-Cuban expert about the island nation to help broaden your understanding.
+They all involve relevant cultural interactions with Cubans and may even include a non-Cuban expert about the island nation to help broaden your understanding.
 See this article for more information about legal travel for U.S. travelers.

 These tours can be a great way to meet like-minded people, and there’s something for every budget, from penny-pinchers to luxury travelers.